Ion Motroc: Managerial career

 Motroc started his managerial career in 1970 at Sportul Studențesc București, a team he helped get promoted to Divizia A, after which he coached Turkish club Mersin İdmanyurdu.

 In 1974, he coached Rapid București, helping the club win the 1974–75 Cupa României while playing in Divizia B after eliminating Dinamo București, Jiul Petroșani, Ceahlăul Piatra Neamț, Steaua București and defeating with 2–1 Universitatea Craiova in the final.
 The team also earned the promotion to the first league at the end of that season.
-In the following season, Motroc coached Rapid in the 1975–76 European Cup Winners' Cup where they were eliminated in the first round with 2–1 on aggregate by Anderlecht who eventually won the competition.
-He went on to coach FCM Reșița, Politehnica Iași and Chindia Târgoviște in Divizia A, totaling 124 games managed in the competition and 111 in Divizia B. He also had two more spells at Rapid, the first in the 1980–81 Divizia B season and the second as an assistant coach in the 1988–89 Divizia A season.
+In the following season, Motroc coached Rapid in the 1975–76 European Cup Winners' Cup, where they were eliminated in the first round with 2–1 on aggregate by Anderlecht who eventually won the competition.

+He went on to coach FCM Reșița, Politehnica Iași and Chindia Târgoviște in Divizia A, totaling 124 games managed in the competition and 111 in Divizia B. He also had two more spells at Rapid, the first in the 1980–81 Divizia B season and the second during the 1988–89 Divizia A season as an assistant and later head coach.

 Motroc also had some spells in Africa at MC Oujda and Raja Casablanca in Morocco and Al-Merrikh in Sudan.

 Personal life

-Motroc is the father of Florin Motroc, who was also a footballer and a manager, and the grandfather of Vlad Motroc, who played football in the Romanian lower leagues.
+He is the father of Florin Motroc, who was also a footballer and a manager, and the grandfather of Vlad Motroc, who played football in the Romanian lower leagues.